KhushMakadia4/KhushMakadia4/README.md

 # More about me!
 <hr>

-<h4>Hello!👋 My name is Khush and I am a rising senior at James B Conant High School in Hoffman Estates, Illinois. <strong>My passion is creating applications that benefit the world and solve problems for people.</h4>
+<h4>Hello!👋 My name is Khush and I am a senior at James B Conant High School in Hoffman Estates, Illinois. <strong>My passion is creating applications that benefit the world and solve problems for people.</h4>
   <br >
 <h4> I mostly do android and web development, but I've developed many other applications using Java, C#, Javascript, and Python.
 These applications include games and apps that help society in any way possible.
 With these applications, I've learnt how to do UI/UX design, database implementation, Artifical Intelligence modeling and use, efficient debugging, and much more!</h4>
   <br>